QasimAbbas/Bean/Bean.md

 ### Accessing Bean

-To login to Bean open a terminal window and ssh!
+To login to Bean open a terminal window on your computer and ssh!
 ```
-ssh pi@172.31.249.144
+ssh <username@ip>
-password: "hi bean"
+password: <password>
 ```